kayateia/flowerbox-server/README.md

 ### How to get started?

+I haven't had much luck with Node 9.x yet, but 8.x still seems to be working fine.

 There isn't much here for end users or admins yet, but you can start playing with the code if you want.
 You need to do the following:

      npm install -g typescript
-     npm install -g typings
      npm install
-     typings install
-     grunt
      tsc

 That should build the project.
-For future hacking on the code, you only need to run grunt if you want to update the pegjs grammar.
-Use tsc or use a proper auto-compiling editor like Atom.
+For future hacking on the code, run tsc or use a proper auto-compiling editor like Atom.

 What's accessible to run right now is runnable like this: